 To learn more about these unusual objects, my research interests revolve around the gravitational-wave data analysis methods (and, in general, methods of analysing the difficult, noisy data) and modeling of various astrophysical compact objects using numerical general relativity and dense matter physics.
 This often requires a lot of coding, the use of high-performance computing (with hardware accelerators like the Graphical Processing Units) and the usage of novel types of machine learning algorithms, like the deep neural networks.

-I work at the Nicolaus Copernicus Astronomical Center (CAMK) in Warsaw, Poland as an associate professor (currently on leave).
-In 2018 I’ve spent a year at the APC in Paris working in the gravitation group on problems related to astrophysics and machine learning.
-Since September 2021 I am hired at the Istituto Nazionale di Fisica Nucleare, Ferrara, Italy as an associate professor.
+I work at the Nicolaus Copernicus Astronomical Center (CAMK) in Warsaw, Poland as an associate professor.
+In 2018 I’ve spent a year at the APC in Paris working in the gravitation group on astrophysics of gravitational waves, and machine learning.
+Since September 2021 I also work at the Istituto Nazionale di Fisica Nucleare, Ferrara, Italy as an associate professor.

-I’m also a work group leader in the COST action G2Net, studying Machine Learning applications in Gravitational-Wave astronomy.
+In the meantime I participated in the COST action G2Net, studying Machine Learning applications in Gravitational-Wave astronomy as a work group leader.

 My collaborators in Warsaw: